dustinpfister/test_threejs/views/json/tri12-bufferfly/README.md

 # tri12-butterfly

-I would like to work out everything that needs to happen when it comes to starting an over all style for hand coded 3d models
+I would like to work out everything that needs to happen when it comes to starting an over all style for hand coded 3d models.
+With that said I have started this JSON folder that contains a JSON file for a model of a butterfly that is composed of just four triangles.
+This then falls under a set of rules that I started with my other JSON folder 'tri12-trees' in which I am making trees that are composed of no more than 12 triangles.